|Nutrition Facts (per serving)|

 Meatloaf leftovers freeze well and can be reheated for a wholesome and delicious meal later on.

 - Once the meatloaf is fully cooked, allow it to cool completely.
 Then slice and wrap individual pieces in plastic wrap.
 Place in a zip-top bag or freezer-safe container and be sure to clearly label with the name of the recipe and the date frozen.
-Store in the freezer for up to 3 months.
+Store in the freezer for up to three months.

 - When ready to reheat frozen meatloaf, thaw the individual piece or pieces overnight in the refrigerator.
 Place on a microwave-safe plate and heat in the microwave until warmed through.